Joon-Klaps/Joon-Klaps/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on [Lassa fever](https://www.who.int/health-topics/lassa-fever#tab=tab_1) and infrastructures to analyse it.
+- 🔗 Have a read on my [website](https://joon-klaps.github.io/) for more details
 <!--
 - 🌱 I’m currently learning more than I can chew most times
 - 👯 I’m looking to collaborate on ...